Newton Manager Abstraction#

 Output: updated rigid body and deformable particle state for one Newton substep.

-Reset force accumulators.
-Clear the rigid body and particle force buffers before evaluating the next contact pass.
+Clear output force accumulators.
+Clear the next-state force buffers before evaluating contact.

 Detect coupled contacts.
 Run Newton collision detection once over the current rigid and deformable state.